Welcome to Mrs. Szalay’s Web Page!

 DOL: Daily Oral Language

-We do a math lesson for our unit EVERDAY!
+We do a math lesson from our unit EVERDAY!
 Your child will also be bringing homework home weekly (Sent home Thursday and due on the FOLLOWING Friday).

-We practice example problems in our math activity books daily, so sometimes these will come home too in order to serve as examples to help with homework.
+We practice example problems in our math workbooks daily, so sometimes these will come home too in order to serve as examples to help with homework.

-If you find your child is struggling, please encourage him/her to bring their activity book home nightly to serve as a reference.
+If you find your child is struggling, please encourage him/her to bring the workbook home nightly to serve as a reference.

 We will be doing in-class reading and discussions of material.